 Leveraging Neuroscience to Power Organizational and Individual Performance brings the latest research on neuroscience, considering implications for learning on both the individual and organizational levels particularly relevant for talent development officers and those who are charged with attracting and retaining top talent.

-Also new to the fall 2016 session is Modupe Akinola, Columbia Business School faculty and expert on how organizational environments can engender stress and how this stress can have spill-over effects on performance.
-Likewise confirmed for the fall iteration is Dr. Heidi Grant Halvorson, associate director of the Motivation Science Center at Columbia University, who researches, writes, and speaks about the science of motivation.
+Also speaking is Modupe Akinola, Columbia Business School faculty and expert on how organizational environments can engender stress and how this stress can have spill-over effects on performance.
+Likewise confirmed is Dr. Heidi Grant, associate director of the Motivation Science Center at Columbia University, who researches, writes, and speaks about the science of motivation.

 For a complete program schedule download the agenda.